A little over a year ago, the blog you’re now reading became something else: a film brand.

 There are, as it happens, really only five companies in the world that make film in big enough quantities for repackaging to be viable.
 The two biggest – Fuji and Kodak – don’t offer third-party films.
 The third, Ilford, is currently concentrating on its core products.
 The fourth, Ferrania, isn’t quite at the stage where it can take on this work.

 This really only leaves one company – Foma in the Czech Republic.
 It may be unfamiliar to some, but Foma is a company with a long pedigree, starting in what was Czechoslovakia back in 1923.
-In the Cold War years it became one of the leading producers on the other side of the Iron Curtain, but unlike Most of the rest – Orwo, Svema, Tasma – Foma still produces films today.
+In the Cold War years it became one of the leading producers on the other side of the Iron Curtain, but unlike most of the rest – Orwo, Svema, Tasma – Foma films are easily available today.

 Foma produces four panchromatic black-and-white films under the Fomapan name.
 Best known of these are their 100, 200 and 400 emulsions.